-Meg Kinnear, who was appointed in 2009.
+Meg Kinnear is its secretary general.
 She’s supported by a 50-strong secretariat.
-Before Meg Kinnear, ICSID didn’t have a full-time secretary general, which is curious given the size of the role.
-Instead it was a job performed part-time by the general counsel of the World Bank.
-Kinnear spends much of her time addressing complaints about the ICSID process – for example, its slowness and the fact that awards can be hollowed out by an annulment committee.
+Kinnear was appointed in 2009 and is on her second term.
+Before that, controversially, ICSID didn’t have a full-time chief executive figure, despite its importance in world affairs.
+Rather, it was overseen by the general counsel of ICSID’s parent body – the World Bank.
+Kinnear has spent years working on ways to address some of the complaints about the ICSID process – for example, its slowness and a tendency for awards to be zombified by annulment committees.
 She’s also sought to educate states better on how to get the most out of the system.

-Yes.
-There was a whole conference in Paris in late 2015 devoted to things perceived to be wrong with ICSID (see www.globalarbitrationreview.com/article/1034993/is-icsid-a-monarchy).
+It seems to.
+In 2015, a whole conference in Paris was devoted to things perceived to be wrong with ICSID (see www.globalarbitrationreview.com/article/1034993/is-icsid-a-monarchy).
 It saw complaints from both sides: counsel who represent investors, and those affiliated with the sovereign’s view.
-At times, the two sides agreed on what needed to change.
-Both groups wanted to see the power in the hands of the secretary general reduced, and the less of a coterie of ICSID insiders: arbitrators who are appointed time and time again.
+Surprisingly, the two sides agreed on certain things.
+Both wanted the power wielded by the secretary general reduced, and to have less of a coterie of ICSID insiders: arbitrators who are appointed time and time again.

 Are those concerns valid?

-It’s true the secretary general plays a central role at times.
-For example, if a matter goes to annulment (the ICSID version of review), the secretary general decides the make-up of the annulment committees, and that can pretty much determine the result.
-The secretary general is also called on to resolve arbitrator challenges, if earlier steps fail – usually if there’s a deadlock by the other arbitrators on the case (who are supposed to rule on challenge decisions).
+The secretary general does have a central role, under the rules.
+If a matter goes to annulment (the ICSID version of review), she picks the annulment committee.
+She’s also called on to resolve arbitrator challenges if all else fails (ie, there’s a deadlock by the other arbitrators on the case who are supposed to rule on challenge decisions).

 Do those responses satisfy critics?